mbahra/AWS_Data_Engineer/README.md

 https://github.com/keithrozario/Klayers

 For my Lambda functions I have to find the right ARN (AWS Resource Name) inside the deployments folder for python3.8.
-After checking the region mentioned in my Lambda function ARN, on the top-right corner of the Lambda function screen (in my case 'eu-west-3'),I select the corresponding csv file available in the repository.
+After checking the region mentioned in my Lambda function ARN, on the top-right corner of the Lambda function screen (in my case 'eu-west-3'), I select the corresponding csv file available in the repository.
 Finally, I just have to copy paste the ARN of the layer that I need.

 If you want more details go on https://medium.com/@melissa_89553/how-to-import-python-packages-in-aws-lambda-pandas-scipy-numpy-bb2c98c974e9.